dmbarbour/awelon/AboutABC.md

 ### Numbers

-ABC's primitive number type is arbitrary precision rationals.
-ABC systems might support a vector or matrix of floating point numbers via capabilities, but floating point is not a standard part of ABC.
+ABC's built-in number type is arbitrary precision rationals.

 ABC has no number literals. `#42` is technically a sequence of three ABC operators.
 The operator `#` introduces the number 0 into the environment, and each decimal digit (0-9) means "multiply by ten and add this digit's value".
-However, the end result is that natural numbers are expressed as if by literal, but without any special reader state.

         # :: e -> N(0) * e
         0 :: N(x) * e -> N(10x+0) * e